jacob-meacham/lox/klox/README.md

 - [X] Add support for the C-style conditional or “ternary” operator ?:.
 What precedence level is allowed between the ? and :?
 Is the whole operator left-associative or right-associative?
 - [X] Add fold, scan, map, filter etc on array
 - [X] Add .let { } like Kotlin
+- [X] Should not run if scanner or parser errors
+- [X] Make error printing prettier (point to token)
+- [X] Make sure every error has an offset
+- [X] "ab crashes
+- [X] Many languages define + such that if either operand is a string, the other is converted to a string and the results are then concatenated.
+For example, "scone" + 4 would yield scone4.
+Extend the code in visitBinaryExpr() to support that.
+- [X] What happens right now if you divide a number by zero?
+What do you think should happen?
+Justify your choice.
+How do other languages you know handle division by zero, and why do they make the choices they do?